Clear casing made through transparent plastic molding, offering excellent visibility and precision for electronic enclosures.

 • Applications: Automotive parts, printer components, and products using corrosive plastics.

-S-STAR (Daido): The Best for Low-Volume, High-Polish Molds
+SUS420J2( S-STAR from Daido): The Best for Low-Volume, High-Polish Molds

 S-STAR steel stands out for its high purity and excellent mirror polish capabilities.
 Its resistance to both corrosion and wear makes it ideal for manufacturing transparent plastic products like lenses and medical containers.
 Additionally, this steel is suitable for plastics containing flame retardants or other harsh additives.